-MLRC are now recruiting for our Befriender programme.
-The Programme is an invaluable asset to MLRC as we recognise that the legal system can be alienating, difficult and frustrating to negotiate.
+MLRC’s Befriender programme is an invaluable asset to MLRC as we recognise that the legal system can be alienating, difficult and frustrating to negotiate.

-As part of this service, volunteers are available to befriend clients in order to accompany them and provide them with emotional and practical support as they go through the difficult process of trying to assert their rights.
+As part of this service, volunteer befrienders are matched with MLRC clients to provide emotional and practical support as they go through the difficult process of navigating homelessness and housing crisis.

-If you have any questions or require further information, please contact Heber on firstname.lastname@example.org or by phone on 014537459.
+If you would like further information, please contact us on email@example.com or by phone on 014537459.

 I came to Ireland in 2001.
 I had a very good job but unfortunately it closed down in 2008 and I lost my job.
 I have 2 boys and I also need to support my mother, she is 70 years of age and when my father died she had a lot of health problems.